kayla-hale/Multiplex-Dynamics/README.txt

 % RUN_DEMO_SIMULATIONS.m takes a single network subjected to all six
 % main-text treatments (RO FW, RO Low, RO High, RP FW, RP Low, RP High),
 % simulates dynamics, and displays the associated timeseries and persistence.
-% These simulations correspond to those shown in Fig. 2 and Fig. S4.
+% These simulations correspond to those shown in Fig. S1.
 I
 % recommend exploring these timeseries and the code that generated them to
 % familiarize yourself with the model used in this paper.
 A description of
 % the functions and other inputs RUN_DEMO_SIMULATIONS needs is given below.